dyne/RedRoom/docs/website/docs/README.md

 # Easy crypto for Redis

-RedRoom is powered by the [Zenroom crypto VM](https://zenroom.dyne.org) to bring easy to use yet advanced cryptographic functionalities to Redis.
+RedRoom is powered by the [Zenroom crypto VM](https://zenroom.dyne.org) to bring easy to use yet advanced **cryptographic functions in Redis**.

+This software is in **ALPHA** stage and published for preview.

+The main use-case covered is that of **secure password storage** using hashes inside username keys and check if password matches.

+Future plans and low hanging fruits:

+- **authenticated private messaging** using encrypted PUB/SUB channels with asymmetric keypairs
+- **brute-force resistant hashing** with alternatives to SHA512 that cannot run on GPUs

+We are open to more ideas: don't hesitate to show us your interest, it motivates us!

 ## <span class="mdi mdi-raspberry-pi turq"></span> Supported platforms